talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

         - NO complete solution found (as expected)
             - 8 unassigned course requests  (6166/6174 [99,87%] assigned)
             - Basically same as previous solution - 8 students of MATH196 (now course C15) conflicting with course C4

+### Modified Students input files
+#### 2020-Sem1-CAES-Wvl-no-extra-requests
+- Students-1.xlsx
+    - Initialised to a copy of Students.xlsx
+    - Made simple changes (1 for each case) to identify what the resulting modificationsDF in ModifiedInputProcessing.processModifiedStudentsData() will look like
+    - All modifications were made at the end of the file
+    - Modifications:
+        - Added student: 220120001 with 3 course requests.
+        - Removed student: 220111511.
+        - Modified student: 220112040.
+Removed course request for MGNT102.
+        - Modified student: 220112256.
+Added course request for STAT130.